 As an entrepreneur, getting paid is your lifeblood.
-You need money to flow into your account regularly to ensure that you have the cash to pay wages, make investments and continue to develop your product.
-A customer who doesn’t pay on time can mean the difference between success and failure, especially for a firm that’s just starting out.
+You need money to flow into your account regularly to ensure that you have the cash to pay wages, make investments, and continue to develop your product.
+A customer who doesn’t pay on time can mean the difference between success and failure, especially for a firm that is just starting out.

 Create A Payment Policy